nidve01/bootstrap/README.md

     CONTAINER ID        IMAGE                                                             COMMAND                  CREATED             STATUS                  PORTS                                                                      NAMES
 ```
 ----
-5. Make sure that you can connect to the internet from within your corporate firewalls.
-Qubeship uses firebase and firebase    requires internet connectivity.
+5. Make sure that you can connect to the internet from within your corporate firewall.
+Qubeship uses firebase, which    requires internet connectivity.

 ## Install